Bostjan24/SOB-monitor/README.md

 <b>Saving data to the database</b>

 I run the database on MariaDB server.
-I haven't tried any other servers, so I suggest that you use MariaDB as well.
+I haven't tried any other servers yet, so I suggest that you use MariaDB as well.
 If not, there is a chance that the program won't work.
 You need to install server yourself.
 To create database necessarry for the program, run the program with create-database option (see below).

 <b>Options</b><br>
   `-a, --show-averages=> Shows averages for selected sheet.`<br>